At the ripe old age of 48, I went and got my ears pierced.

 (I don’t know about other countries, but in the UK there’s a bit of a stigma that surrounds very young children with pierced ears.
-I guess the easiest way to describe the general sentiment is that it’s seen as a little bit trashy for babies and toddlers to have piercings.
-No judgment from me, considering the age that I was…!)
+I guess the easiest way to describe the general sentiment is that it’s seen as a bit shocking when babies and toddlers have piercings.
+Zero judgment from me, considering the age that I was…!)

 There is a specific reason that I was so young, and it’s not because my mother was the type to have young babies with pierced ears – she’s QUITE the opposite type in fact (neither of my sisters had them done so young).
 I’d even go so far as to say my mother is quite traditional and old-fashioned about a lot of things.
 No, the reason I got them done so young was all down to my OWN behaviour =she rolls her eyes=

 My sister is nearly 10 years older than me, and for her 13th birthday she was getting her ears pierced.
 Mum took her to the “ear-piercing parlour” (that’s a guess, it just sounds right for the 1970s) and I came along too.